 Thinking about taking up welding at home but wondering what welder you should buy?
-I know it can be confusing with so many makes and models on the market for welding to choose from.
+I know it can be confusing with so many makes and models on the market for welding.

-Fortunately, I’ve been out to test some of the best known and most popular welders for home use, and I’ve narrowed the field down to 8 choices for you.
+Fortunately, I’ve been out testing some of the best-known and most popular welders for home use, and I’ve narrowed the field to 5 choices for you.

 So, as long as you know what you’re welding, it should be easy to select the right one for your needs, now.